MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 ## Connect multiple monitors to devices without USB4/Thunderbolt 4

-You can daisy chain monitors by connecting a series of display devices using a wired connection from monitor to monitor in a series, rather than connecting each monitor directly to Salerno.
+You can daisy chain monitors by connecting a series of display devices using a wired connection from monitor to monitor in a series, rather than connecting each monitor directly to Surface Thunderbolt 4 Dock.

 To daisy chain monitors, you need two or more monitors that support at least **DisplayPort 1.2**.
 Displays that function as a middle link in the chain must include **DisplayPort** output ports and input ports.
 You also need a video or graphics card (GPU) on your PC that supports **DisplayPort 1.2 Multi-Stream Transport (MST).**